 Photovoltaic refers to the occurrence of light hitting the surface of a panel and creating an electrical charge.
 This, direct current (DC Electricity) is sent down wires into the home where it is stored or converted into another useful form of energy, such as light or mechanical energy.

 Typical solar panel warranties stipulate a solar module should produce at minimum 80% of its year one production output after 25 years of service!

-Converts DC electricity generated by the solar array (group of solar panels) into the alternating current (AC) electricity that buildings typically use to power lighting, appliances, and other loads.
+A solar inverter converts DC electricity generated by the solar panels into the alternating current (AC) electricity that buildings use to power lighting, appliances and more.

-Panels may have Power Optimizers attached to them, allowing benefits such as safety, shade tolerance, and individual, panel level monitoring.
+You solar panels may have Power Optimizers attached to them, allowing benefits such as safety, shade tolerance, and individual and panel level monitoring.

 Recently, the inverter has begun to take on a central and intelligent role, managing power from the solar array, grid, and battery sources (if installed).

-Peninsula Solar is proud to be involved in some of the very first Lithium Ion home battery installations in the state.
+Solar batteries come in different form factors and are made up of different chemistries allowing solar installation companies, like Peninsula Solar, to tailer the correct battery storage solution for you.
 This new and streamlined approach to energy storage has numerous advantages over traditional "deep-cycle" battery systems and are rapidly becoming common due to their practicality.